– Kevin Love

 Kevin Love introduces the curriculum and describes the first lesson.

-May Kim shares a letter that she wrote to her past/teenage self, offering herself hope and courage to get through a dark time.
+May shares a letter that she wrote to her past/teenage self, offering herself hope and courage to get through a dark time.

 Display the ‘welcome slide’ from the Lesson 1 PowerPoint as you begin.